OISF/suricata/doc/userguide/rules/datasets.rst

 dataset with json
 ~~~~~~~~~~~~~~~~~

-DataJSON allows matching data against a set and output data attached to the matching
+Dataset with JSON allows matching data against a set and output data attached to the matching
 value in the event.

 There is two format supported: ``json`` and ``jsonline``.
 The difference is that